timler/meditation_principles/README.md

-# Meditation Principles Notifier
+# Meditation on Principles Notifier

-A simple Mac application that shows you a new meditation/life principle every week.
-The principles are displayed as a popup notification every Monday at 9am.
+A simple MacOS LaunchAgent Python script that shows you a popup with a new life principle every Monday morning at 9am.
+The principles are sourced from [Nabeel S. Qureshi's principles](https://nabeelqu.co/principles).

 ## What it does
 - Shows a weekly popup with a new principle/insight